-10. The shunter's steps can now be fitted.
+10. Before fitting the underframe into the body, the shunter's steps can be fitted.
 The single end step should be fitted to the handbrake end beneath the handbrake.
-Numbers and locations of the side steps varied, so determine your requirements from photographs.
+Locations and numbers of the side steps varied, so determine your requirements from photographs.
+The heading photograph shows only one at the left hand end of each side.
+However, the wagon at the National Rail Museum has two on each side.
+At this stage the underframe should be painted before fitting into the body.